Skip to main content

 Researchers:

 Jean's interests pertain to second language acquisition and syntax.
+His work focuses on Cognitive Linguistics and the acquisition of motion in English and Portuguese.
 He has a BA in English Linguistics and TESOL as well as teaching certificates from the University of Oregon and the University of Cambridge.
-His work focuses on Cognitive Linguistics and the acquisition of motion encoding lexicalization patterns.

-Shulin does research in Computational and Neural Linguistics.
+Shulin does research in Computational and Neurolinguistics.
 She explores the brain mechanism of zero pronouns and their discourse support resources.
 She has prior experience in Cognitive Science, Artificial Intelligence, and Electric Engineering.

-Amelia's interests encompass second language acquisition and signed languages.
-Her research focuses on M2L2 (second modality second language) acquisition, in which a language user acquires a new language in a different modality (spoken, signed, or haptic).
-Amelia is a visiting student at the University of Michigan's Sign Language & Multimodal Communication Lab.
+Amelia's research focuses on M2L2 (second modality second language) acquisition, in which a language user acquires a new language in a different modality (spoken, signed, or haptic).

 Seaira’s interests include language documentation and indigenous languages of Latin America.
 Her work focuses on the morphosyntax of Chuj, a Mayan language from Guatemala.
-Seaira previously served as a kindergarten teacher at a dual-language school in Kansas City, MO, where she taught reading, math, and social studies in Spanish and science in English.
+Seaira previously served as a kindergarten teacher at a dual-language school in Kansas City, MO.

 Michael's research interests lie at the nexus of Syntax, Human Sentence Processing, and Computational Linguistics.
 He conducts research with faculty members from the University of Georgia and University of Alabama.